Annual Liberation Literature Lecture: Parisian women and the Nazi occupation

 And Madeleine Kingsley in the Jewish Chronicle called it a “tour de force of research and reflection”.

 It promises to be an enthralling lecture on an important subject and will be accompanied by an exhibition of books drawn from the Chadwyck-Healey Liberation Collection 1944-1946.
 The event takes place in the lecture theatre at Robinson College on Thursday 1 November 2018 at 18:00.
-The lecture, followed by a wine reception, is free and open to everyone but tickets must be reserved.
+The lecture is free and open to everyone but tickets must be reserved.
 Click here to book.